Jewelry Photographer Bay Area - San Francisco | Nationwide via Mail

 You can photograph any type of jewelry for the web using a recent model DSLR or mirrorless camera.
 Each of these cameras has slightly different features but they are all suitable to photograph jewelry.
 Buy based on your budget and the look and feel that you prefer.
 Then learn camera usage basics like how to set aperture and shutter speed.

-If you’re on a budget, here are some affordable cameras that’ll work for jewelry photography.
+Here are some cameras at different price points that’ll work for jewelry photography.

 Read on to see examples of shots with different cameras.

-1. You don’t need the features: Higher-end cameras have features that you rarely need for any product or jewelry photography.
+1. Higher-end cameras have features that you rarely need for any product or jewelry photography.
 For example, if you’re shooting sports or wildlife or shooting in dim lighting conditions, higher-priced cameras will help.
 For product photos, where lighting is abundant and controlled, a basic DSLR is all you need.

 Both pics below are shot using the same camera settings (aperture F14 and shutter speed 1/5 sec).
 I chose the below product because it has different colors and is good for illustration purposes.